BigDataIA-Fall2024-TeamA7/final-project-proposal/README.md

 - **Enhanced Usability**: Summarization, Q&A extraction, and visual analytics empower users.
 - **Time Efficiency**: Reduces time spent navigating video content by 70%.
 - **Scalability**: Modular architecture supports large datasets and diverse use cases.

 ---

-### **Conclusion**
-**WebinarAI** proposes a scalable and innovative solution to address the challenges of unstructured video data.
-By automating transcription, summarization, and analytics, this platform enhances the usability of webinars for educators, researchers, and professionals.
-With a modular and efficient architecture, WebinarAI is poised to set a benchmark in webinar intelligence and accessibility.

----